Tibovirus

 Tibovirus is a term often used to describe viruses that are transmitted by tick vectors.
 The word tibovirus is an acronym (TIck-BOrne virus).
 This falls within the superorder arthropod thus tibovirus is classified under Arthropod Borne virus (Arborvirus).
-For a person to acquire infection the tick must bite and feed for a sufficient period of time.
+For a person to acquire an infection, the tick must bite and feed for a sufficient period.
 The tiboviruses that affect humans are limited to within 3 families: Flaviviridae, Reoviridae, and Bunyaviridae.